|

 the prisoner's emotional and physical suffering.

-he could obtain his daughter's dead body for burial.
-She was buried 5 days
+could obtain his daughter's dead body for burial.
+She was buried five days

-later, on the 31st in the churchyard of St George the Martyr in London, and her
+later, on Monday the 31st of July in the churchyard of St George the Martyr in

 Comment.